This is an official version.

 (3) A right, privilege, benefit or advantage may not accrue to a member of the council by reason only of that membership.

-(4) On a winding-up of the council assets of the council shall be distributed to 1 or more registered charities.
+(4) On a winding-up of the council assets of the council shall be distributed to one or more registered charities.

 Back to Top